ai-r-ia/NER_in_BERT/README.txt

-Group 1:
-Ayush Gupta- 2020B3A70838P
-Ria Shekhawat - 2020B4A71986P

-#Instructions for running the ColabNotebook and code in the folder attached
+Instructions for running the ColabNotebook and code in the folder attached

 The code provided in the colab notebook is for zero-shot, few-shot and finetuning.